GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/docs/system-description/Registration_System.md

 * Must be able to authenticate a voter
 * Must identify the correct ballot type for the voter
 * Must be able to provide evidence of registration and ballot style
-* Must prevent a voter from registering to vote more than once
+* Must prevent a voter from checking in to vote more than once
 * Must have an interactive user interface for authentication
 * Must support process to supply provisional ballot
 * Must be able to print out the current voter list at any point of the election
+* Must have the ability to export check in data to the Evidence Server

 ### Optional

-* Must be able to authenticate and register voters at multiple machines simultaneously in various venues across the jurisdiction
+* Must be able to authenticate and check in voters at multiple machines simultaneously in various venues across the jurisdiction
 * Must be able to log process or data inconsistencies
+* Assist lost voter to find their precinct

 #### Usability:

 * The user interface must be trivial to use for non-technical users (election representatives).
-* The voter should be able to register at any table at the voting venue.
+* The voter should be able to check in at any table at the voting venue.

 #### Persistence:

-* The system will exhibit no data loss from an arbitrary failure (e.g., a typical system failure like a Windows crash) of any system in the *BVS 2020* network.
+* The system will exhibit no data loss from an arbitrary failure (e.g., a typical system failure like a OS crash) of any system in the *BVS 2020* network.
 * The system will exhibit no data loss in the event of a network failure.